MatMoore/notes/conference-notes/staffplus-2021/README.md

 - Outside of work, volunteering or open source is a great way
 - People mentioned the [Wheel of Misfortune](https://awesomeopensource.com/project/dastergon/wheel-of-misfortune) and Julia Evans' debugging games as good examples for practicing skills that are usually learned through experience

-## Progressing to a Staff+ role
+## Progressing to a StaffPlus role
 ### Career advice
-Understand your own values and set boundaries.
-Don't compromise too much for salary/title/position
+Coraline Ada Ehmke: [Understand your own values and set boundaries.](https://leaddev.com/leaddev-live/luminary-interview-coraline-ada-ehmke) Don't compromise too much for salary/title/position.

-Staff+ responsibilities should replace more hands on stuff; don't just try and do extra stuff on top.
+StaffPlus responsibilities should replace more hands on stuff; don't just try and do extra stuff on top.
 Talk to managers about helping to grow others (by delegation).

 You can set your own goals and share them with the people you work with.
 Include how you will work with teams, how you plan to deliver on your goals, what it means in practice.
-Sabrina Leandro breaks down her quarterly goals into 6 week milestones, and then sets weekly plans.
+[Sabrina Leandro breaks down her quarterly goals into 6 week milestones, and then sets weekly plans.](https://leaddev.com/leaddev-live/so-youre-staff-now-what)

 Other examples of personal planning:
 - [My yearly reflection and planning](https://www.daviddaly.me/2020/01/my-yearly-reflection-and-planning.html)